codemacherUG/tile_maps/Documentation/Usage/Index.rst

 **Sets a map view that contains the marker with the maximum zoom level possible.**

-If this is active, the initial map section is determined by the bounding box of the marker.
+If this is active, the initial map section is determined by the bounding box of the markers.

 **Minimal Zoomlevel**